 So everybody can hear!”

-And so, for our April issue, we’re going to share content that is sunny, joyful, and bright, with pastel colors and silly jokes.
-We’ll celebrate Easter, share strategies for attending a festival under Covid precautions, and explore motherhood.
-We’ll introduce you to a talented author who’s written a book for young audience that features a Black princess and marvel in the music of Hildegarde of Bingen, as recorded by Renaissance circuit performer Magnolia Strange.
+And so, for spring, we’re going to share content that is sunny, joyful, and bright, with pastel colors and silly jokes.
+We’ll celebrate Easter, and explore motherhood.
+We’ll introduce you to a talented author who’s written a book for young audiences that features a Black princess and marvel in the music of Hildegarde of Bingen, as recorded by Renaissance circuit performer Magnolia Strange.

 Happy Spring, and Happiest Huzzahs,

 Kim Bryant is a veteran performer, educator, and writer.
 With 25 years teaching experience, an adjunct professorship in Theatre, twenty years in the festival world, she brings a wealth of experience to LadyFaire Living.
 She earned her Bachelor’s degree in Education from Lubbock Christian University and her Master’s degree in Theatre from the University of Houston.
 The 2010 winner of the prestigious Texas Educational Association Lynn Murray Scholarship, Kim has studied at Actor’s Studio of Chicago, the Royal Academy of Dramatic Arts in London, and at New York’s Lincoln Center.
 Kim is married to Travis, has three grown children, Hilary, Travis, and Libby; two bonus grandchildren, Ally and JJ; and two grandbabies, Hazel and Ezekiel.